Yomguithereal/baobab-react/README.md

 **You should choose one of these patterns for your application.** There are not really any mentionable performance differences, it is just a matter of taste and compatability with your environment.

 ### Mixins
+Note that mixins expose the cursor and facet data on the **state** object.

 *App.js*
 ```js